LightJason/Java-AgentSpeak/readme.md

     * add new beliefs into the beliefbase
     * generate beliefbase events

-2. if agent is in suspend state
+2. if agent is in suspend state stop execution
-    * check wake-up goal iif match, wake-up agent otherwise stop execution

 3. run agent cycle